PROFESSIONAL STANDARDS DIVISION

 - and fully investigating all complaints of misconduct.

 The Sheriff's Office of Professional Standards compiles annual summary information based upon records of internal affairs investigations.
 This information is available to the public and agency employees.
 If you would like a copy of the current Internal Affairs Statistical Summary, please contact Sgt.
-Sheila Cole at (864) 260-6333 or via email at firstname.lastname@example.org.
+Jonathan Brown at (864) 260-6333 or via email at firstname.lastname@example.org.

 Additional tasks and functions of the Office of Professional Standards include: